Home ยป Recipes ยป Side Dish Recipes ยป Old Fashioned Copper Pennies

 This post contains affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

-• Sweet Onions (The sweeter the onions the better in this recipe.
-Look for Vidalia or Walla Walla onions in your grocery.)
+• Sweet Onions — The sweeter the onions the better in this recipe.
+Look for Vidalia or Walla Walla onions in your grocery.

-• Condensed Tomato Soup (I always recommend Campbell’s brand tomato soup.)
+• Condensed Tomato Soup — I always recommend Campbell’s brand tomato soup.

-• Oil (Use any mild tasting oil such as vegetable oil, canola, or corn oil.)
+• Oil — Use any mild tasting oil such as vegetable oil, canola, or corn oil.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-🔪 How to Make Copper Pennies
+How I Make Copper Pennies

 Prep and Cook the Carrots